Chart Color Schemes

 Residential development activity is slightly higher than average within Rockhampton Surrounds - East when compared nationally

-This offers more choices for buyers and maintains the area's traditional low density character, with all recent developments being detached houses.
-There are approximately 168 people per dwelling approval in the location, indicating an expanding market.
-By 2041, Rockhampton Surrounds - East is forecasted to gain 487 residents.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling population growth beyond current forecasts.
+The location currently hosts approximately 168 people per dwelling approval, indicating a growing market.
+By 2041, Rockhampton Surrounds - East is projected to gain 487 residents.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling population growth exceeding current forecasts.

 Frequently Asked Questions - Development